sd2020spring/sd2020spring.github.io/_assignments/mini-project-4-interactive-visualization.md

 Given that different teams' projects will be very different, there is no one set of things that are appropriate for you to have done by the mid-project check-in.
-We will have the opportunity to provide guidance around this when we meet with you at the project proposal.
+We will have the opportunity to provide guidance around this when we review your project proposal.
 However, here are a list of fairly generic goals for the mid-project check-in:

 * You should have good sense of the major classes that you will need to create for your project.
 A UML diagram (see _Think Python_) will be a useful thing to have as well.